bihor/fp_masterquiz/Documentation/KnownProblems/Index.rst

 jQuery needed to be loaded in the head.

 There might be some problems, if you enable Ajax!
-Sessions and Cookies are currently not supported if you enable Ajax.
+User-data and cookies are currently not supported if you enable Ajax.

-Note for versions < 3: it might be necessary to change the Quiz/Show.html template, if you will see the startpage instead of a question as a ajax result page.
+Note: it might be necessary to change the Quiz/Show.html template, if you will see the startpage instead of a question as a ajax result page.
 You could try to change the type from POST to GET in the $.ajax call.
 But you can change this via TypoScript too: